hossainsafwan/AndroidFundamentals/MVVM/README.md

 The VeiwModel class allows one ot store and manage UI related data in a lifecycle conscious way.
 It allows the data to survive device configuration changes such as keyboard availiability and screen rotations.

-The ViewModelFactory class is used to instantiate ViewModel object that survives configuration changes.
+The ViewModelProvider class is used to instantiate ViewModel object that survives configuration changes.
 This factory may or may not contain constructor parameters.

 If the ViewModel is created inside of the UI controller without the ViewModelProvider, when there is a deivice configuration change like a screen rotation where the UI Controller is destroyed the repective Viewmodel will also be destryoed.